 Do You Have A Pet Cemetery?

-In most areas of the country there are pet cemeteries which provide burial services, however, in Oregon and Southwest Washington the choices are very limited.
+No. In most areas of the country there are pet cemeteries which provide burial services, however, in Oregon and Southwest Washington the choices are very limited.
 The Oregon Humane Society operates the only pet cemetery in our area and they can be reached at (503) 285-7722.
 Some cemeteries outside the metropolitan area allow pet burials and you can call Dignified Pet Services for more information about those.

 How Do I Know I'm Getting The Right Ashes Back?

-Over the years, that has been one of the largest issues surrounding cremation for humans as well as pets.
+Over the years, that has been one of the largest concerns surrounding cremation for humans as well as pets.
 The answer is simple, only work with a professional cremation service provider that you feel you can trust.
 Dignified Pet Services has an "Open Door Policy" and encourages tours of our facility, including our state of the art crematory.
 If you're concerned about the correct ashes, always ask where the cremation is handled and if you prefer, ask to speak with the certified crematory operator.
 You should be allowed to see the crematory if you choose.
 We also offer scheduled and witness cremation services for families wishing to be present for their pet‘s cremation.
 These arrangements are available 7 days per week, by appointment.

 Dignified Pet Services maintains a permanent record of all cremations we handle.
 Every cremation process is issued a record number, which becomes a part of our permanent file and each cremation is handled with care and respect at all times.
 We want you to have confidence in our service and as members of the human funeral service profession, we apply the same dignified procedures to pet aftercare as we do with human aftercare.